kalkulator413/kalkulator413.github.io/_pages/about.md

 - <a href='files/sum.pdf' target="_blank">here</a> is a cool derivation for $\displaystyle\sum\limits_{n=1}^{\infty} \dfrac{\sin(xn)}{n}$
+- <a href='https://github.com/kalkulator413/JPEG-Compression' target="_blank">here</a> is a JPEG compressor I wrote
 - <a href='https://vis-cape.github.io' target="_blank">here</a> is a GPA visualization for UCSD courses (now outdated ...)

+I gave talks at the following:
+- Ocean Sciences Meeting 2024
+- UCSD Undergraduate Research Conference 2024